iliyan-trifonov/lemp-1st/README.md

 ===
 5 Containers, 2 for data, 3 for nginx/php/mysql.
 Custom MySQL datadir.
 Only the webserver port 8080 is open, all containers use linking between them.
 ---
-Tested under Ubuntu 12.04/12.10 and CoreOS in Virtualbox or installed on a phisical server with Docker version 0.8.0.
+Tested under Ubuntu 12.04/12.10 and CoreOS in Virtualbox or installed on a physical server with Docker version 0.8.0.

 These scripts create a development environment but with a few security tweaks you can put it in production.